vrortvedt/accretive-issuance-token-standard/README.md

 The goal is to create a compensation standard that is baked into the issuance mechanism and that satisfies the community's sense of fairness while appropriately incentivizing (that is, neither under- nor over-incentivizing) developers to create the most useful dApps.

 ## **User Stories**
+* A raffle organizer deploys the contract, becomes its owner via the constructor and sends a transaction via the openEvent function to open a new raffle.
+* Upon deployment, ERC20-compliant RaffleTokens (RFT) are instantiated with a totalSupply of 0
+* Participants enter the raffle by sending a transaction via the "enter" function
+* Once there are at least two entrants in the raffle, the owner can call "pickWinner" which pseudorandomly chooses a winner of the raffle, closes the raffle to new entrants and clears the array of current entrants.
+* At the moment that a winner is picked, 1 RFT is minted for each entrant, so a minimum of 2 RFT tokens per raffle.
+* Also at that moment, the winner is transferred 7/8ths of the minted RFT, and the owner who deployed the contract is transferred 1/8th of the minted RFT
+* Token balances are stored on the blockchain, and the owner may open a new raffle from the same deployed contract by repeating the first step.

+## **Potential Applications - User Stories**
 * Helga, 30 - social game enthusiast
 Uses social trust game dApp to play blockchain version of Mafia (aka Werewolf), with members of surviving faction splitting the newly issued tokens.
 * Gunnar, 49 - digital artist